UrimKurtishi/Firebase.NET/docs/README.md

 Three main classes are **RequestMessage**, **ResponseMessage** and **PushNotificationService**.

 #### RequestMessage
-This class has two properties: RequestMessageHeader and RequestMessageBody which contain all [FCM settings](https://firebase.google.com/docs/cloud-messaging/http-server-ref#downstream-http-messages-json) as properties.
+This class has two important properties: RequestMessageHeader and RequestMessageBody which contain all [FCM settings](https://firebase.google.com/docs/cloud-messaging/http-server-ref#downstream-http-messages-json) as properties.
 RequestMessageBody contains:
-* Notification (INotification type)
+* Notification
     > Notification property contains pre-defined set of values as specified by the [FCM settings](https://firebase.google.com/docs/cloud-messaging/http-server-ref#downstream-http-messages-json).
-* Data (IData) properties
+* Data
     > Data property is a payload that can contain custom key-value data as needed.